Walkers Limited

-Walkers Limited was an Australian engineering company, based in Maryborough, Queensland.
-It built ships and railway locomotives.
-The Walkers factory still produces railway locomotives and rolling stock as part of Downer Rail.
+Walkers Limited was an Australian engineering and shipbuilding company based in Maryborough, Queensland.
+It built large vessels and railway locomotives.
+The Walkers factory still produces locomotives and rolling stock as part of Downer Rail.

 History

 In 1863 John Walker and three friends set up the Union Foundry of John Walker & Co in Ballarat.
 In 1867 a branch was opened in Maryborough.

 The Ballarat assets were disposed of in 1879 and in 1884, the business became a limited company under the title John Walker & Co Limited, being renamed Walkers Limited in 1888.
 The company produced most of the parts for machinery at sugar mills.

 In 1980 Walkers Limited was sold to Evans Deakin Industries.
 It was included in the purchase of Evans Deakin by Downer Group in March 2001 and today the Maryborough factory continues to operate as part of Downer Rail.

 In 2003 Bundaberg Foundry Engineers completed the acquisition of the Walkers Sugar Business and moved to change the operating name to Bundaberg Walkers Engineering in January 2008.